 Pharmacy technicians, pharmacists, pharmacy students.
 Responsible for filling and dispensing medications under the supervision of a physician.
 Volunteers come in at least once a month.

 Skilled, experienced individuals responsible for performing phlebotomy draws, dipstick urinalysis, and other CLIA waved lab tests.
 We ask that you come in two or more times a month during either daytime or evening clinics.

 Spanish/English interpreters are always needed, and assist in all aspects of medical care at FMC.
 Because of the sensitive nature of medical appointments, strong fluency is a must and medical terminology is highly desirable.
-Interpreters come in at least once a month, usually during our Monday/Thursday evening clinics.
+Interpreters come in at least once a month and we have both evening and daytime openings.

 Nurses, medical students, medical assistants, nursing assistants, and other individuals with experience taking vital signs and basic patient histories are given preference for this position.
 We generally hold an orientation twice a year, depending on our needs, and we look for volunteers who can commit to two shifts a month for at least a year (during daytime or evening clinics).

 Responsible for checking in patients and maintaining an orderly front desk.
 We look for individuals who are outgoing, organized, are able to multi-task, and have legible handwriting.
 Volunteers are asked to come in twice a month (during daytime or evening clinics).

 If you enjoy public speaking and would like to personally let people know about the Clinic's mission, this may be a good fit for you!
 You would have an orientation and accompany an experienced speaker to listen to a presentation before setting up your own meetings.
 Please mark "other" on your application and note your interest in this.

 Many people have stories to share about their personal experiences with access to healthcare and their opinions on healthcare reform.
 If you'd like to share your story, consider joining our Writer's Group (mark "other" on your application and note your interest).